Ohm’s Law Simplified

 Intent Statement

 Engineering reference only.
 No sales intent.
 No performance guarantees.
+Always follow manufacturer guidance for device limits, battery compatibility, and coil operating range.

 up